Skip to content

 Memory Alignment and Padding

-In the previous chapter, we divided a program's memory space into four major regions: the stack, the heap, the static storage, and the code segment, clarifying where data "lives" and how long it "survives."
-Now let's dig one level deeper—even when data resides in the same memory region, it can't just be arranged arbitrarily.
-If you've written C++ for a while, you've probably encountered this puzzle: a struct clearly has only three members, but the sizeof result is noticeably larger than the sum of those three members' sizes.
-What in the world happened to those extra bytes?
+In the previous chapter, we divided the program's memory space into four major areas: the stack, heap, static area, and code segment, clarifying where data "lives" and how long it "survives."
+Now, let's look one layer deeper—even if data resides in the same memory area, it cannot be arranged arbitrarily.
+If you have written C++ for a while, you have likely encountered this confusion: a struct clearly has only three members, but the result of sizeof is significantly larger than the sum of the sizes of those three members.
+What on earth happened to those extra bytes?

 Ta-da!
-The answer is the topic of this chapter: alignment and padding.
-To satisfy CPU memory access efficiency requirements, the compiler inserts "blank" bytes between struct members, aligning each member to a specific address boundary.
+The answer is the theme of this chapter: alignment and padding.
+To satisfy CPU memory access efficiency requirements, the compiler inserts "blank" bytes between struct members to align each member to specific address boundaries.
 These blank bytes store no valid data, but they genuinely occupy memory space.
-Understanding alignment rules not only lets you accurately predict sizeof results, but also allows you to reduce struct sizes by adjusting member order in performance-sensitive scenarios.
-This optimization requires zero changes to your logic code—simply swapping the order of member declarations can save a considerable amount of memory.
+Understanding alignment rules not only allows you to accurately predict sizeof results but also enables you to reduce struct size in performance-sensitive scenarios by adjusting member order—this optimization requires no changes to logic code, simply reordering member declarations can save considerable memory.

 Learning Objectives